User Manual - Quick Order by SKU

 The Product Name part of the record, in this case, will feature a hint to configure the item, as well as the Configure button below it.
 On clicking the button the pop-up will show up, offering options for configuration.

 Customers are not able to add to Cart configurable products without configuration.
 Even when the Add to Cart button has been clicked on, and the Quick Order list has been converted into Cart, the latter will miss on the non-configured products.
-In this case, an error message will be displayed in Cart: "SKU: {number of the SKU requires configuration} You need to choose options for your item(s).
+In this case, an error message will be displayed in Cart: "SKU: {number of the SKU requires configuration} You need to choose options for your item(s)”.
 Customers will have to get back to their Quick Order lists.
 They will now feature only those products which have not been configured.
 Customers will be able to configure the products and add them to Cart.
 No previously transferred to Cart data will get lost.

+Are products of same SKU's merged in Cart?
 When the Quick Order list is converted into Cart, products of same SKU's, which the former contained separately, are merged in Cart.
-At the same time, when Cart contains configurable child-products added therein via Product/Catalog pages, they are not merged with those of same SKU's added via the Quick Order list.
+At the same time, when Cart contains configurable child-products added therein via Product/Catalog pages, they are not merged with those of same SKU's added via the Quick Order list. |

 Already used our product?